The

 from small beginnings to safeguard 'at risk' data, the aim is

-and Yard Officers, is now making steady progress.
+project is making steady progress.

 Apart